TL;DR

 Cons:

-• Less engineering-specific vetting depth compared to providers whose entire model is built around software development teams
+- Engineering vetting is broader but shallower than providers whose entire operation is built around software development team placement

-• Recruiting-agency model means Near does not serve as the employer of record; buyers need a separate EOR or must hire directly
+- Near does not serve as the employer of record; buyers need a separate EOR arrangement or must hire directly, adding a second vendor to the stack

 Pricing: Custom pricing.
 Contact Near for current rates.